ATpoint/sc_preprocess/README.md

 - column1 (`sample_id`) is the per-sample name to be used in the output.
 This can be any Unix-compatible name, and there is no need to match this name with the fastq file names as other software may require you to do.
 - column2/3 (`R1/2`) are the paths to the fastq files for that sample.
 It either must be the full **absolute path** (don't use `~`) or alternative a path **relative** to the directory that this pipeline is started from using either of the three [implicit Nextflow variables](https://www.nextflow.io/docs/latest/script.html?highlight=basedir#implicit-variables) `$baseDir`, `$projectDir` and `$launchDir` (see example below).
 - column4 (`is_fb`) is a logical column with either `true` or `false` indicating whether this fastq file pair is a feature barcode experiment.
 If so then these files will be quantified against the barcode library provided by `--features-file` (see below).
 This column can be empty and then defaults to `false`.
+See below for details on feature barcoding experiments.

 An example using relative paths (same samples as in the example above) could be: